By: Bryan Campbell, Chief Operations Officer

 The automation technologies we are talking about are, in reality, artificial intelligence (AI) programs.
 Artificial intelligence embedded in legal software can scan legal documents, keep communications running hitch-free, and help practitioners research relevant case law.
 In the not-so-distant past, this work was delegated to paralegals or first or second-year lawyers.
 Today, this work is done by intelligent software programs.

 Over the last five years, there has been a 484% increase in global patent requests for legal technology.
 Some tools that lawyers find readily available today include accounting tools, legal document templates, security encryption for email, and other legal programs, like the all-important data storage.

 The legal software also provides organizational assistance with respect to materials used during trial and for keeping track of e-discovery.
 An example of such assistance is trial presentation programs that have eliminated the need for actual slides for evidence at trial.
-It’s just one way that software programs can help the attorney present case evidence in easily understandable bits for a jury’s consumption.
+It’s just one way that software programs can help a Leeds attorney (or any attorney) from law firms like https://www.eatons-solicitors.co.uk/offices/leeds, present case evidence in easily understandable bits for a jury’s consumption.
 Such programs make it simple to upload and access all trial materials.

 Cybersecurity for Lawyers

 The American Bar Association (ABA) Model Rules of Professional Conduct require lawyers to consider cybersecurity as a consequence of the duty of competency.
 The rules also require attorneys to communicate with their clients to enable them to make informed decisions regarding matters represented.
 That means that the security of communications is another primary concern.
 And, naturally, lawyers must comply with the ABA’s Opinion 477 which requires lawyers to take special care not to unintentionally disclose sensitive client information.
 Cybersecurity then is a lawyer’s duty to his client.